Corporate Sustainability Reporting Directive (CSRD)

 Near the end of 2022 AI is globally adopted as part of daily life and used from an assistant during education up to scientific research in finding literature references up to being a very helpful writing assistant for any given assignment.

 AI can also help organizations in the first and foremost important elements of the design and implementation of an ESG strategy.
-Sky Dust uses ESG expertise in combination with sophisticated AI-technology and is able to assist management in developing an ESG strategy
+SKY DUST uses ESG expertise in combination with sophisticated AI-technology and is able to assist management in developing an ESG strategy